matheusmedeiros/tractian-challenge/README.md

 Given more time, these would be the next enhancements:

-- **Type Safety Enhancement**
-  - Implement Zod for runtime type validation and API response parsing, ensuring data consistency throughout the application's tree structure
+- Type Safety Enhancement: Implement Zod for runtime type validation and API response parsing, ensuring data consistency throughout the application's tree structure
 - Accessibility improvements
 - Preview components with mock to future endpoint implementation
 - Add test to filter tree